AdityaSavara/PEUQSE/README.md

 810500 +/- 300000 <br>
 1440500 +/- 200000 <br>

-Consider that this situation is known to be described the following equation: y=(x-a)^2 + b
+Consider it given that this situation is known to be described the following equation:<br>
+y=(x-a)^2 + b

-Where we know that the physically realistic values of "a" and "b" are: <br>
+Assume we know that the physically realistic values of "a" and "b" are: <br>
 a is expected to be 200 +/- 100   (this is the 1 sigma confidence interval) <br>
 b is expected to be 500 +/- 200   (this is the 1 sigma confidence interval) <br>